-- Testing Screens offer a practical solution for effective sizing of large samples of coarse aggregate.
+- Testing Screens offer a practical solution for the effective sizing of large samples of coarse aggregate.

-The specific gravity test for coarse aggregate (ASTM C127 and AASHTO T 85) is simply a volume determination by displacement of water.
+ASTM C127 and AASHTO T 85 are simply a volume determination by displacement of water.
 A basic test can be performed with a woven-wire basket and water container, or the complete test can be performed more efficiently using a specific gravity bench for suspended weighing of the specimen from an electronic balance.

-The fine aggregate test (ASTM C128 and AASHTO T 84) is a comparison of sample masses in oven-dry, saturated surface-dry (SSD), and immersed conditions.
+ASTM C128 and AASHTO T 84) is a comparison of sample masses in oven-dry, saturated surface-dry (SSD), and immersed conditions.
 This test method offers alternate procedures to determine specific gravity.
-Either a volumetric flask or simple pycnometer can be used for the gravimetric procedure.
+Either a volumetric flask or a simple pycnometer can be used for the gravimetric procedure.
 For the volumetric procedure, a special Le Chatelier flask is needed.
-A conical mold and tamper are also required to confirm that the moisture level of the specimen is in a saturated surface-dry condition.
+A conical mold and tamper are also required to confirm that the moisture level of the specimen is in a saturated surface dry condition.

-Both of these standard test methods allow calculation of different types of specific gravity:
+Both of these standard test methods allow the calculation of different types of specific gravity:

 - Apparent Specific Gravity is a measurement of the volume of the aggregate particle, not including the volume of water permeable voids.
 The mass measurement only includes the aggregate particle.
 Apparent specific gravity only measures the specific gravity of the solids.

 - Bulk Specific Gravity is a measurement of the volume of the aggregate particle as well as the volume of the water permeable voids.
 The mass measurement only includes the aggregate particle.
-Since it includes the water permeable void volume, bulk specific gravity will be less than apparent specific gravity.
+Since it includes the water-permeable void volume, the bulk specific gravity will be less than apparent specific gravity.

 - Bulk Saturated Surface Dry (SSD) Specific Gravity includes the overall volume of the aggregate particle as well as the volume of the water permeable voids.
 The mass measurement includes the aggregate particle plus the water within the water permeable voids.

-Flakiness Index is looking for some of the same dimensional properties as the flat and elongated test, but uses a slotted thickness gauge and a separate length gauge to classify the particles.
-This test method is based on procedures in British Standard BS 812, and is preferred by some state departments of transportation over the ASTM flat and elongated method.
+Is looking for some of the same dimensional properties as the flat and elongated test but uses a slotted thickness gauge and a separate length gauge to classify the particles.
+This test method is based on procedures in British Standard BS EN 932-6 (formerly BS 812) and is preferred by some state departments of transportation over the ASTM flat and elongated method.
 Individual particles from each size fraction are tried in the thickness and length gauges.
 Aggregate particles in this test are classified as flaky when their smallest dimension is less than 0.6 of their nominal size.